Normalizing Flows for Knockoff-free Controlled Feature Selection: Introduction

 \section{Introduction}

 Researchers in machine learning have made much progress in developing regression and classification models that can predict a response based on features.
 In many application areas, however, practitioners need to know \textit{which} features drive variation in the response, and they need to do so in a way that limits the number of false discoveries.
 For example, in genome-wide association studies (GWAS), scientists must consider hundreds of thousands of genetic markers to identify variants associated with a particular trait or disease.
-The cost of false discoveries (i.e., selecting variants that are not associated with the disease) is high, as a costly follow-up experiment is often conducted for each selected variants.
+The cost of false discoveries (i.e., selecting variants that are not associated with the disease) is high, as a costly follow-up experiment is often conducted for each selected variant.
 Another example where controlled feature selection matters is analyzing observational data about the effectiveness of educational interventions.
 In this case, researchers may want to select certain educational programs to implement on a larger scale and require confidence that their selection does not include unacceptably many ineffective programs.
 As a result, researchers are interested in methods that model the dependence structure of the data while providing an upper bound on the false discovery rate (FDR).

 Model-X knockoffs \citep{candesPanningGoldModelX2018} is a popular method for controlled variable selection, offering theoretical guarantees of FDR control and the flexibility to use arbitrary predictive models.
 However, even with knowledge of the underlying feature distribution, the Model-X knockoffs method is not feasible unless the feature distribution is either a finite mixture of Gaussians \citep{giminezKnockoffsMassNew2019} or has a known Markov structure \citep{batesMetropolizedKnockoffSampling2020}.
-Hence, a body of research explores the use of deep generative models to estimate the distribution of $X$ and to sample knockoff features based on that distribution \citep{jordon2018knockoffgan, liuAutoEncodingKnockoffGenerator2018, romanoDeepKnockoffs2018, sudarshanDeepDirectLikelihood2020}.
+Hence, a body of research explores the use of empirical approaches that use deep generative models to estimate the distribution of $X$ and sample knockoff features \citep{jordon2018knockoffgan, liuAutoEncodingKnockoffGenerator2018, romanoDeepKnockoffs2018, sudarshanDeepDirectLikelihood2020}.